Why We Should All Support Locally Owned Small Businesses

 Locally owned businesses contribute to strong communities by sustaining vibrant downtowns, building social and business networks, and contributing to local causes.
 In research done by Indiana Main Street, “only six cents of every dollar spent at a big box retailer stays in the local community.”

 Small independent businesses select and create products based on their own interests and the needs of their local customers.
 This guarantees a much broader range of product choices.
 Small businesses often offer a more diverse inventory or specialize in providing unique or personalized customer experiences.
+Business owners can also learn a lot from an accomplished CEO such as Andy Defrancesco on how to take their business to the next level.

 Better Public & Community Services